normancarcamo/express-react-middleware/README.md

 ## Why?
 Have you ever saw that whenever you're making a new project or when an existing project have to be updated you must to follow and do a lot of steps to achieve the desired outcome in the server when you want to apply SSR?
 Well, this middleware avoid having to remember all those steps even react-router.

+## What are the target projects?
+- For existing projects.
+- For new projects.
+- Projects who want to have better control of what components needs to be rendered in a specific resource.
+- Projects who want to update their old configurations.

 ## Pre-requisites
   1. A html file to use as template.
   2. The html file must include a div or any element with an id attribute to mount the component.